BIIFSweden/BIIFSweden.github.io/projects/_posts/2013-08-01-MarceldenHoed.md

 ![Quantification of Zebrafish Lipid Droplets](/images/projects/2013-08-01-MarceldenHoed/5c4f1fb8c3873.png){: .img-responsive}
 ## Project Description
- The aim of this project is to identify novel targets for the therapeutic intervention of coronary <br/><br/>artery disease.
+ The aim of this project is to identify novel targets for the therapeutic intervention of coronary artery disease.
 This is done by following-up results from genome-wide association studies in epidemiological studies using a zebrafish model system.
-Using image <br/><br/>analysis we try to identify and characterize causal genes within loci that have so far been identified as associated with coronary heart disease by (high-throughput) <br/><br/>screening of atherogenic processes in wildtype and mutant zebrafish, both before and after feeding on a control diet or a diet high in cholesterol.
-Using confocal <br/><br/>microscopy we can image fat accumulation in the zebrafish.
-We have also developed methods for length and volume measurements as well as quantification of <br/><br/>macrophages, neutrophils, IK17 and the overlap with these expressions and stationary lipids.
-Our results confirm that zebrafish larvae represent a promising model <br/><br/>system for early-stage atherosclerosis.
+Using image analysis we try to identify and characterize causal genes within loci that have so far been identified as associated with coronary heart disease by (high-throughput) screening of atherogenic processes in wildtype and mutant zebrafish, both before and after feeding on a control diet or a diet high in cholesterol.
+Using confocal microscopy we can image fat accumulation in the zebrafish.
+We have also developed methods for length and volume measurements as well as quantification of macrophages, neutrophils, IK17 and the overlap with these expressions and stationary lipids.
+Our results confirm that zebrafish larvae represent a promising model system for early-stage atherosclerosis.